mendelt/secure-programming-rust/presentation.md

 ![bg right](img/confused.jpg)
 - Checklists are useful but;
   * Is your checklist complete?
-  * Does this checklist fit my use-case?
+  * Does the checklist fit the use-case?
   * Where did checklists items come from?

 * What are we trying to do anyway?